Pandya dynasty: Maravarman Kulasekara I

 Sundara Pandya I (died in 1268) was succeeded by Maravarman Kulasekara I. Around 1279 the combined force of Hoysala king Ramanatha and Rajendra III was defeated by Maravarman Kulasekara I. Maravarman Kulasekara I, now virtually unchallenged, ruled over the Chola country and southern Tamil speaking portions of Hoysala kingdom.
-He also invaded Sri Lanka, ruled by Bhuvanaikabahu I, "carried away to the Pandya country the venerable Tooth Relic", and the wealth of the island.
+He also invaded Sri Lanka, ruled by Bhuvanaikabahu I, who "carried away to the Pandya country the venerable Tooth Relic", and the wealth of the island.
 Sri Lanka remained under Pandya control until c.
 1308–1309 CE.

 Decline of Pandyas

 After the death of Maravarman Kulasekhara I (1310), his sons Vira Pandya IV and Sundara Pandya IV fought a war of succession for control of the empire.
-It seems that Maravarman Kulasekhara wanted Vira Pandya to succeed him (who in turn was defeated by Sundara Pandya after a short period of time).
+It seems that Maravarman Kulasekhara wanted Vira Pandya to succeed him (who in turn was defeated by Sundara Pandya after a short period).
 Unfortunately, the Pandya civil war coincided with the Khalji raids in south India.
 Taking advantage of the political situation, the neighbouring Hoysala king Ballala III invaded the Pandya territory.
-However, Ballala had to retreat to his capital, when Gujarati general Malik Kafur invaded his kingdom at the same time.
+However, Ballala had to retreat to his capital, when Alauddin Khalji's general Malik Kafur invaded his kingdom at the same time.
 After subjugating Ballala III, the Khalji forces marched to the Pandya territory in March 1311.
 The Pandya brothers fled their headquarters, and the Khaljis pursued them unsuccessfully.
 By late April 1311, the Khaljis gave up their plans to pursue the Pandya princes, and returned to Delhi with the plunder.
 By 1312 the Pandya control over south Kerala was also lost.

 After the departure of the Khaljis, Vira and Sundara Pandya resumed their conflict.
-Sundara Pandya was defeated, and sought help from the Khaljis.
+Sundara Pandya was defeated and sought help from the Khaljis.
 With their help, he regained control of the South Arcot region by 1314.
 Subsequently, there were two more expeditions from the sultanate in 1314 led by Khusro Khan and in 1323 by Jauna Khan under the Punjab-born sultan Ghiyath al-Din Tughluq.

 The family quarrels and the sultanate invasions shattered the Pandya empire beyond revival and coinage discoveries made imply that the Pandyas were left with the old South Arcot region.
 In 1323, the Jaffna kingdom declared its independence from the crumbling Pandya influence.